OELECTRIC/MCU/Microchip/PIC24/PIC24EP128GP206/Readme.md

 © OELECTRIC
 ===============================================================================
-This firmware dedicated to test output portB of PIC24EP128GP206
+This firmware dedicated to testing output port of PIC24EP128GP206.
 Use INTOSC FRC 7.477 MHz ( Not require Ext. crystal for this test)
 Test circuit is below.